Background pattern

 • a decrease in the number of cells involved in blood clotting (thrombocytopenia).

-• liver damage, such as jaundice, liver enlargement or fatty liver, inflammation (hepatitis)
+• liver disorders, such as jaundice, liver enlargement, or fatty liver, inflammation (hepatitis)

-• tingling, numbness in the skin (pins and needles)
+• numbness, tingling sensation in the skin (pins and needles)

-• skin rash, which may form blisters that look like small darts (a central dark spot surrounded by a lighter area, with a dark ring around the edge) (erythema multiforme)
+• skin rash that can form blisters resembling small targets (dark central spot surrounded by a paler area, with a dark ring around the edge) (erythema multiforme)

-• widespread rash with blisters and peeling of the skin, especially around the mouth, nose, eyes and genitals (Stevens-Johnson syndrome), and a more severe form that causes peeling of the skin on more than 30% of the body surface (toxic epidermal necrolysis)
+• widespread rash with blisters and skin peeling, especially around the mouth, nose, eyes, and genitals (Stevens-Johnson syndrome), and a more severe form that causes skin peeling over more than 30% of the body surface (toxic epidermal necrolysis)

 • lactic acidosis (excess lactic acid in the blood).